Rapid Response Teams (RRTs)

 Each on-the-ground RRT is designed to work with community members to identify economic transformation and revitalization goals, figure out ways to pursue those goals, and make the connections between programs across the federal family and up and down levels of government.
 RRTs aim to understand the needs of communities and work to make sure barriers to meeting those needs are smoothed over.

 RRTs also help identify and provide technical assistance to communities.
-Technical assistance could range from identifying relevant funding opportunities to market studies, site specifics analysis, grant logistics, etc. RRTs create a single point of contact for a region to access federal funds and identify other resources without navigating the entire federal network of agencies and funding.
+Technical assistance could range from identifying relevant funding opportunities to market studies, site-specific analysis, grant logistics, etc. RRTs create a single point of contact for a region to access federal funds and identify other resources without navigating the entire federal network of agencies and funding.

 - Appalachian Regional Commission